 In season 1, it is frequent for the Lyoko Warriors to be taking a laser beam to protect Aelita — especially Odd, since he was unable to block them.
 Quite justified, since a devirtualization isn't fatal for them, while it would be for Aelita (and even if it weren't, only she can deactivate XANA's current scheme, often with mere seconds to spare).
 Much less prevalent starting season 2, since XANA wants Aelita alive at this point.

 In season 3, it is Aelita's turn at taking the laser beam to save the Lyoko Core.
+(At this point, protecting her this way isn't always necessary, as she is no longer in danger of ceasing to exist if she "dies" on Lyoko.)

 In an episode of the fifth season, Musa got turned into a giant mutant seal after getting hit by one of Tritannus' spells that was meant for Aisha.